-- Reaction is proportional to the gravity of the crime with the needs of the juvenile and the society in mind
+- The reaction is proportional to the gravity of the crime with the needs of the juvenile and the society in mind

-- Restrictions on personal liberty of the juvenile be kept at minimum for their benefit and reforms
+- Restrictions on the personal liberty of the juvenile are kept at a minimum for their benefit and reforms

 - Deprivation of personal liberty to a juvenile be imposed only for grave or repeated crimes and when no other alternatives are available